 Merlin Helicopter Force

-814 Naval Air Squadron – the Flying Tigers (from its badge) – flies from ships and air bases around the world.
+814 Naval Air Squadron – the Flying Tigers (from its badge) – flies ASW Merlin Mk2 aircraft from ships and air bases around the world.
 Its primary role is to protect the UK’s sea-based nuclear deterrent from submarine threats.
 It also has a role in maritime counter-terrorism.

-824 Naval Air Squadron feeds the three front-line 814, 820 & 829 Merlin squadrons with the men and women needed to fly and maintain these world-class helicopter fighting units.
+824 Naval Air Squadron feeds the two front-line Merlin squadrons with the men and women needed to fly and maintain these world-class helicopter fighting units.
 The squadron trains aircraft engineers and aircrew in both ASW and ASaC roles of the Merlin Mk2, in the classroom, in simulators and in real aircraft.